BlankTuber/EasterEggHunt2025/README.md

 *[Challenge: Trend Timeline for the Chronicler]*

-Having ordered the cultural timeline correctly, the Chronicler found herself in a chamber where images of exercise movements floated in disarray, forming an incomplete workout routine.
+Having ordered the cultural timeline correctly, the Chronicler found herself in a chamber where images of exercise movements floated in disarray.

 "The body's movements can spell out messages," the journal directed.
 "Arrange these exercises in the correct sequence to reveal the hidden word."

-The Chronicler studied each exercise—curls, pushups, lunges, jumps—recognizing that when properly sequenced, the first letter of each movement would spell a word of power.
+The Chronicler studied each exercise—curls, pushups, lunges, jumps—recognizing that when properly sequenced, the first letter of each movement would spell a word.

 *[Challenge: Workout Routine Decoder forming a word]*

 The Chronicler felt a connection forming with two other champions.
-Her journal displayed questions about cultural knowledge, connecting with the historical and gaming expertise of others.
 A magical triangle opened between their paths.

 "This trivia challenge requires diverse perspectives," the journal explained.
 "Join with the Sage and Apprentice to answer questions spanning different domains of knowledge."